per25/P1-HAN-port-with-lora/README.md

 ### Hardware Components
 - Heltec Lora32 v2: The ESP32 microcontroller
 - breadboard
-- RJ12 cable(To the swedish electricity meter)
+- 6 pin RJ12 cable(To the swedish electricity meter)
 - Jumper wires
+- Resistor
 - The electricity meter works as power supply.
 (This project is built for the Aidon 6000-serie)

 `Add img of the hardware and connedtions `